 Jardinet d’Aribau

-A delicious menu and a unique gastronomic experience is what we find in Jardinet d’Aribau, one of the most charming restaurants in Barcelona.
-In a magical setting surrounded by nature in the center of the city, the menu offers the most exquisite dishes, from ratatouille, mushroom risotto and chef’s fish, to veal burger eco, Catalan octopus confit and their famous baos locos.
+A delicious menu and a unique dining experience await at Jardinet d’Aribau, one of Barcelona’s most charming restaurants.
+In a magical setting surrounded by nature right in the heart of the city, the menu features exquisite dishes ranging from ratatouille, mushroom risotto, and the chef’s fish special to organic beef burgers, Catalan pularda confit, and their famous “baos locos.”

 Teresa Carles